 Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 Although HRA Self Financing will bring more certainty over the Council's ability to fund its capital programme, new regulations which must be in force by 1 April 2017 require councils to depreciate assets without an adjustment back to the Major Repairs Allowance.
 This new regulation will have a significant impact in the HRA's financial resources; it is envisaged that it will require a reassessment of the useful remaining lives of HRA assets, with the likelihood that the lives of assets will be increased, thus enabling depreciation to be spread over a longer period and thereby be fully funded.
-If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that, if the annual HRA depreciation charge for assets were to be increased by 1%, the extra charge to services would ordinarily amount to £277,000.
-The Major Repairs Reserve records a difference between valuation depreciation and Major Repairs Allowance of £11.1million.
+Council Dwellings valuation Council Dwellings were revalued on the Beacon principle as at 1 April 2014.
+In years where property values are stable no further valuation work is necessary to ensure the balance sheet value reflects fair value.
+During 2014-15 values increased significantly and therefore an increase was applied as at 31 March 2015 based on the estimated increase required to book value in order to reflect fair If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
+It is estimated that, if the annual HRA depreciation charge for assets were to be increased by 1%, the extra charge to services would ordinarily amount to £225,000.
+The Major Repairs Reserve records a difference between valuation depreciation and Major Repairs Allowance of £11.4million.
 This is the sum that needs to be reduced to enable the depreciation to be funded from 1 April 2017.
 For more information on the treatment of depreciation in this year's Statement of Accounts, please see note H10 within the section covering the Housing Revenue Account.